-- The battery packs produced by the CMIUTA Electric Company have no any electronic built-in circuitry (PCB BMS).
-For charging process requires an smart charger with overcharge protection, and cell balancing functions (excluding the battery pack with self-balancing cell design).
+- The battery packs produced by the CMIUTA Electric Company have no any (BMS) electronic built-in control circuitry (BMS – Battery Management System).
+For charging process requires a smart charger with overcharge protection and cell balancing functions (excluding the battery pack with self-balancing cell design).
 Also, the battery packs should be connected to the electric engines and to the electronic components of UAV/drone/missile only through a suitable power distribution board (PDB) or power electronic circuits.

-- The battery pack should be kept away from heat generating electronic parts in order to avoid deterioration of cells performance.
+- The battery pack should be kept away from the heat generating electronic parts in order to avoid deterioration of cell performance.

 - For safety reason and in order not to shorten the cycle life, max charging voltage should be under 4.20V/cell including tolerance (we recommend 4.10V/cell, to achieve more cycles – read below in page more info about NCA cell lifespan).